Dementia runs in my family. Big time.

 She isn’t dwelling on the misery she experienced.
 She isn’t pining for a future she’s always wanted.
 She isn’t contemplating her lot in life.

 Now, I know that things are going to get much worse and it will be terrible and painful for us all.
 I know that.

-I just feel so bad that she didn’t get to enjoy life the way she is now back when she had all her faculties about her.
+I truly feel so bad that she didn’t get to enjoy life the way she is now back when she had all her faculties about her.
 She really would have been such a kick-ass person.

 So I’m trying to take away a Dementia Lesson from Colleen.